 Pursuant to article 92 (1) letter d CRR, a binding minimum ratio of 3.0 percent applies.
 Decision (EU) 2021/1074 of the ECB extended the temporary option to exclude certain exposures to central banks (exposures to central banks in the Eurosystem, deposits held in the deposit facility, and balances held in reserve accounts in the Eurosystem, including the funds held to satisfy minimum reserve requirements) from the total exposure measure until March 31, 2022 in view of the ongoing COVID-19 pandemic; the exclusion had originally been due to end on June 27, 2021.
-The regulatory basis is Regulation (EU) 2020/873 of the European Parliament and of the Council dated June 24, 2020.
-The DZ BANK banking group continues to exercise this option.
-In this context, article 429a (7) CRR requires the binding minimum ratio for the DZ BANK banking group to be changed to 3.26 percent until the exemption expires.
+This option expired on March 31, 2022, which means that exposures to central banks have had to be included in the total exposure measure in full again since April 1, 2022.

-The DZ BANK banking group's leverage ratio pursuant to the CRR transitional guidance was 7.29 percent as at December 31, 2021 (June 30, 2021: 7.15 percent).
+The DZ BANK banking group's leverage ratio pursuant to the CRR transitional guidance was 4.74 percent as at December 31, 2022 (June 30, 2022: 4.48 percent).
 The updated IFRS 9 transitional provisions were applied pursuant to article 473a CRR.
 The quantitative effect of these transitional provisions on the leverage ratio is shown in section 5.3.1 (see Fig. 12).

-Fig. 77 shows the reconciliation of the total assets of the DZ BANK Group to the leverage ratio total exposure measure of the DZ BANK banking group, applying the CRR transitional guidance.
+Fig. 75 shows the reconciliation of the total assets of the DZ BANK Group to the leverage ratio total exposure measure of the DZ BANK banking group, applying the CRR transitional guidance.